Last updated on July 11th, 2021 at 02:19 pm

 This post is about metrics in general.
 In coming posts I’ll apply this line of thinking to specific examples of metrics for managing technical debt, and suggest approaches that could mitigate reification risk.

-Elements of behavior guidance decisions
+Foundations for behavior guidance decisions

-An example of a quantifier is the process for estimating the MPrin of a particular kind of technical debt borne by an asset.
-The MPrin quantifier definition includes an explicit procedure for measuring it — that is, for estimating its value in advance of retirement.
-After retirement, we know its value without estimating, because the MPrin is what we spent to complete the retirement.
+An example of a quantifier is the process for estimating the MPrin of a particular kind of technical debt an asset carries.
+The MPrin quantifier definition includes an explicit procedure for measuring it.
+That is, it defines a procedure for estimating the size of the MPrin in advance of actually retiring that debt.
+After retirement, we know its value without estimating, because the MPrin is what we actually spent to complete the retirement.

 A metric is an arithmetic formula expressed in terms of constants and a set of measures.
 One of the simpler metrics consists of a single ratio of two measures.
 For example, the metric that captures the average cost of acquiring a new customer in the previous fiscal quarter is the ratio of two measures, namely, the investment made in acquiring new customers, and the number of new customers acquired.

-An example of a technical debt metric is the ratio MPrin(i)/MPrin(r) = the total of incremental technical debt (MPrin(i)) incurred in the given time period divided by the total of MPrin retired (MPrin(r)) in that same time period.
+An example of a technical debt metric is the ratio MPrin(i)/MPrin(r).
+MPrin(i) is the total of incremental technical debt incurred in the given time period.
+MPrin(r) is the total of MPrin retired in that same time period.
 In periods during which this ratio exceeds 1.0, the organization is accumulating incremental technical debt faster than it is retiring technical debt.
 Computing it as a ratio, as opposed to a difference, has the effect of expressing the increases (or decreases) in technical debt portfolio size in units of the size of the debt retired.
 This enables the organization to take on some incremental technical debt responsibly.

 This metric also has the virtue of displaying meaningful trends in an easily recognized way.
-In this case, a steady upward trend means a steadily increasing debt portfolio, even if in some time periods the debt doesn’t increase by much.
+In this case, a steady upward trend means a steadily increasing debt burden, even if in some time periods the debt doesn’t increase much.
 In other words, the ratio removes some of the “choppiness” that might plague a metric expressed in terms of absolute values.

-Units of measure vs. units of metrics for technical debt management
+Dimensions of measure vs. dimensions of metrics

 Some metrics, such as MPrin(i)/MPrin(r), are dimensionless.
 Their values are pure numbers.
 And some metrics have dimensions—units of measure.
-For example, consider the metric MPrin(i)*Tdelay, where MPrin(i) is the volume of incremental technical debt borne by the deliverable, and Tdelay is the number of days after the target date that the project was delivered.
-The dimension of this metric is Currency*Days.
+For example, let MPrin(i) be the volume of incremental technical debt a deliverable carries, and let Tdelay be the number of days delivery was late.
+Consider the metric the metric MPrin(i)·Tdelay.
+The dimension of this metric is Currency·Days.
 This metric is particularly interesting, because a common assertion about technical debt is that we incur it as a means of advancing project delivery.